-In the summer of 1987 I spent the summer with a team of people on Lake Balaton.
-We were required to leave the country for a couple days to renew our visas.
+In the summer of 1987, I spent the summer with a team of people on Lake Balaton.
+We were required to leave the country for a couple of days to renew our visas.

 My team and I took the train into Budapest on the journey to take a break and renew our visas.
 I broke off from my team and went to a travel agency to make hotel reservations for us in Salzburg, Austria.
 I was only going to be there for a few minutes.